MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/healthcare-templates-admin-console.md

 \* Auto-favorited

-### How to use first-party templates
+### How to use healthcare templates

-To use these templates, simply change the 'template@odata.bind' property in the request body from 'standard' to the TemplateIDs above.
-For more information on how to deploy team templates, see the Microsoft Graph article on how to [create a Team](/graph/api/team-post?view=graph-rest-beta).
+To use these templates, change the 'template@odata.bind' property in the request body from 'standard' to the TemplateIDs above.
+For more information on how to deploy team templates, see the Microsoft Graph article on how to [create a team](/graph/api/team-post?view=graph-rest-beta).

 > [!NOTE]
-> The channels in the template will automatically be created under the General Tab.
+> The channels in the template will be automatically created under the **General** tab.

 #### Example: Hospital template extension script